lgreco/cdp/docs/source/COMP170/organization.rst

 Computer Equipment
 ++++++++++++++++++
 You will need access to a desktop or laptop computer with the appropriate software.
 This course uses IntelliJ as the development environment.
-A virtual machine with all the necessary tools is available to you, and `instructions on how to access it are published on Sakai <https://sakai.luc.edu/portal/directtool/a1d92f4e-687b-482a-8951-97138a723ad8/>`__.
+A virtual machine with all the necessary tools is available to you, and instructions on how to access it are published on the course's Sakai site.

 .. include:: ../shared/groundRules.rst